apathor/cz/README.md

     path
   - C-x G : select a comitted file in current git repo and insert its path
+  - C-x d : select a directory matching the word at cursor
+  - C-x D : select a directory under the directory at cursor
+  - C-x f : select a file matching the word at cursor
+  - C-x F : select a file under the directory at cursor
+  - C-x l : select a file in the locate database matching word at cursor
+  - C-x e : select a file containing the word at cursor
+  - C-x E : edit the line matching the pattern at cursor

 Bash users should source cz to load included function 'rleval'.